 - Siberian Huskies

 This is a slowly evolving condition, and symptoms can be vague.
 One of the first signs to be noticed is night blindness.
-Maybe your dog is fine all day long but come the evening; he may be more hesitant when walking, knock into obvious things and be reluctant to jump on or off of his favorite bed.
+Maybe your dog is fine all day long but comes the evening; he may be more hesitant when walking, knock into obvious things and be reluctant to jump on or off of his favorite bed.

 The appearance of the eye will also change, as with most eye problems in dogs.
-The pupils will remain dilated, becoming cloudy and may take on a grey patina with a greenish sheen.
+The pupils will remain dilated, becoming cloudy, and may take on a grey patina with a greenish sheen.

-There is no remedy for this condition but certainly keeping furniture and objects in the same place will help your dog navigate in the dark.
+There is no remedy for this condition, but certainly, keeping furniture and objects in the same place will help your dog navigate in the dark.

 Unfortunately, science has yet to find a cure for this progressive condition.
-The best advice is to try to maintain a familiar environment for your four-legged-friend and know that he’s not in pain.
+The best advice is to try to maintain a familiar environment for your four-legged friend and know that he’s not in pain.
 Like many dogs before him, he’ll manage fine with his gradual loss of vision, and likely – he’ll accept it more easily than you.

-Not all dogs lose their sight entirely, there have been plenty of dogs who retain some peripheral vision
+Not all dogs lose their sight entirely.
+There have been plenty of dogs who retain some peripheral vision.

 6. Cherry Eyes in Dogs

-This is one of the most common eye problems in dogs, especially in young dogs, where the tear gland attached to the third eyelid slips or suffers a prolapse resulting in a swelling that is generally pea sized but can be much larger.
+This is one of the most common eye problems in dogs, especially in young dogs, where the tear gland attached to the third eyelid slips or suffers a prolapse resulting in a swelling that is generally pea-sized but can be much larger.
 Some breeds are more prone to this condition than others, including: